dsmyda/Janet/README.md

 _BETTER_
 ```
-How many total invoices do we have for emails starting with 'joe' and ending with '@gmail.com'?
+How many total invoices do we have for emails starting with 'john' and ending with '@gmail.com'?
 ```

 _IDEAL_